kadetat/sphinx-template/source/paper/index.rst

 MVT Architecture
 ----------------

-To use any of the cool Django plugins, Django forces you to use its MVT architecture.
-MVT, standing for the layers models, views, templates, is how Django organizes the web application.
+To use any of the cool Django plugins, Django forces you to use its Model View Template (MVT) architecture.
+MVT is how Django organizes the web application.
 The three layers each control different parts of the web app, and each one is used independent from the others.

 .. figure:: MVT.JPG
    :width: 50%
    :align: center
+    MVT Architecture [#f2]_

 The model layer is in charge of keeping all the business logic that is in the web application.
-It is a python class, and contains fields for the data you need and methods for handling the data [#f2]_.
+It is a Python class, and contains fields for the data you need and methods for handling the data [#f2]_.
 Any data manipulation happens in the model layer, for example all create, read, update, delete (CRUD) activities takes place in the model layer.